landonletzkus/landonletzkus.com/README.md

-# Landon's Website!
+# It's a website!

 This is the source code for my personal website hosted here on GitHub Pages.
 It's very simple and mostly useless, but it sure beats paying squarespace $180/year.

 ## Viewing the Website

-You can view the website at [www.landonletzkus.com](http://www.landonletzkus.com)
+You can view the site at: [www.landonletzkus.com](http://www.landonletzkus.com)

 ## Contents